gbraad/ansible-role-tripleo-baremetal-undercloud/README.md

 * A physical machine for the undercloud that can be accessed as root from the jump host
 * At least two other physical machines that will become controller and compute, for HA three controllers and one compute are needed
-* A working network link between overcloud and undercloud, typically the second net device of the undercloud will talk to the first net device of all the overcloud machines
+* A working network link between _overcloud_ and _undercloud_, typically the second net device of the undercloud will talk to the first net device of all the overcloud machines

 Software requirements

-* The tripleo-quickstart quickstart.sh script:
+* The tripleo-quickstart `quickstart.sh` script:
-    * A config file (i.e. ha.yml) containing all the customizations for the baremetal environment
+    * A config file (i.e. `ha.yml`) containing all the customizations for the baremetal environment
 * This set of files, dependent from the hardware:
-    * File undercloud-provisioning.sh - optional, name is not important
+    * File `undercloud-provisioning.sh` - optional, name is not important
-    * File network-environment.yaml - mandatory
+    * File `network-environment.yaml` - mandatory
-    * Directory nic-configs - mandatory if declared inside the resource_registry section in network-environment.yaml and must contain all the needed files
+    * Directory `nic-configs` - mandatory if declared inside the **resource_registry** section in `network-environment.yaml` and must contain all the needed files
-    * File instackenv.json - mandatory, must contain the ipmi credentials for the nodes
+    * File `instackenv.json` - mandatory, must contain the IPMI credentials for the nodes

 Role Variables
 --------------